jarondlk/jaronchai-blog/pages/now.markdown

 This is a [now page](https://nownownow.com/about#how) and this is what I'm currently up to:

-Updated December 25th, 2024, from my lab in Sendai
+Updated Jauary 20th, 2025, from my lab in Sendai

 ## Doing my masters degree